xgds/xgds_basalt/docker_tracking.md

   ..* Check and expand Live Position tracks
   ..* You should see a Today folder, expand that and turn on the flight that is running
     ..* Note that this is rerunning that 20161114A_EV2_trunc.csv file.
 If you want to work with other data you can create analogous csv files as pass them as parameters to the track generator

+9. Stop the EVA:
+..* For active EVA, click the red 'stop' button on this page: <a href="http://localhost/xgds_planner2/manage/" target="_blank">http://localhost/xgds_planner2/manage/</a>
+   ..* Once stopped that row should no longer be light green.
+   ..* In the terminal running the evaTrackGenerator you should stop seeing position data